A Heart Transplant Story About Organ Donation, Second Chances and Why It Matters

 Perspective.

-When you go through something like that, you don’t come out the same.
+You don’t go through something like that and come out the same.

 Time feels different.